-b.
-Add record(s) for your KDCs, and populate other fields appropriately for your network environment.
+- b.
+Select the checkbox before Use Kerberos authentication to communicate with remote hosts field. - c.
+Click the plus symbol to add record(s) for your KDCs, and populate other fields appropriately for your network environment.
 Upon pressing Save, your configuration will be tested.
 If the engine is able to authenticate to the KDC with the supplied configuration, the configuration is applied immediately.